Slain deputy remembered as devoted father, committed deputy

 ROSEVILLE, Calif.
-(AP) - Thousands of friends, colleagues and family remembered a Northern California sheriff’s deputy killed last month while responding to a call about a theft from a marijuana garden as a devoted father and a committed deputy.
+(AP) - Friends, colleagues and family on Tuesday remembered a Northern California sheriff’s deputy killed last month while responding to a call about a theft from a marijuana garden as a devoted father and a committed deputy.

-The Sacramento Bee reports more than 3,000 people attended a service Tuesday in honor of El Dorado County Deputy Brian Ishmael at a church in Roseville.
-Blue ribbons were tied to the trees lining the road to the Bayside Church, and adorned the doors leading to the church’s sanctuary.
+More than 3,000 people attended a service in honor of El Dorado County Deputy Brian Ishmael at Bayside Church.
+Blue ribbons were tied to the trees lining the road to the church, and adorned the doors leading to the church’s sanctuary, The Sacramento Bee reported .

+Ishmael, 37, was fatally shot Oct.
+23 in the Sierra Nevada foothills community of Somerset.
+Four men were arrested in connection to his death in the rural town about 45 miles (72 kilometers) east of Sacramento.

+Ishmael was a “man who loved his friends and family with everything that he had,” said Ishmael’s friend, Wes Kohutek.

 After the memorial, a procession of law enforcement personnel went from Roseville to Placerville, El Dorado County’s seat.